mayankjaiswal12/Coffee-Recipe/README.md

-# ☕ The Daily Brew | V11.5 Smart Journal
+# ☕ The Daily Brew

 **The Daily Brew** is a professional-grade coffee recipe builder and smart journal.